kofno/kofno.github.com/_posts/2013-07-24-infinite-fizz-buzz.md

 Jackpot!
 We can see that our #puts message was only evaluated in the calculations we cared about.
-We created a certain amount of overhead by creating procs for every computation and then throwing some away, but if the computation is suitably expensive, then the overhead is negligiable, compared to only performing the computation on the values we care about.
+We created a certain amount of overhead by creating procs for every computation and then throwing some away, but if the computation is suitably expensive, then the overhead is negligible, compared to only performing the computation on the values we care about.

 ### Conclusion